scipion-em/docs/docs/facilities/customize-report-grafana.rst

 * `System <json/system.json>`_: cpu, memory, disk access, etc.
 * `Images <json/images.json>`_: gallery with micrographs, PSD, CTF, etc

+Important The dashboard assume that the images are accesible at /usr/share/grafana/public/img/scipionbox.
+Please link the directory  remote_path to /usr/share/grafana/public/img/scipionbox. remote_path is defined in next section.

 Scipion how to connect it to Influxdb
 _____________________________________